jstableford/workshops/1_MongoDB/README.md

+Jason Stableford's instructions:

+These recipes were built in a Centos7 Vagrant instance, deployed to cookbook 'jstableford': /home/vagrant/jstableford/recipes

+I executed them with: sudo chef-client -z install_mongodb.rb

 # Install MongoDB

 MongoDB is an open-source, document-oriented database designed for ease of development and scaling.
 The MongoDB documentation site includes a [tutorial on how to install MongoDB on RHEL-based system](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-red-hat-centos-or-fedora-linux/).